nokotamustang/Vulkan3DEngines/readme.md

 ## Additional support for GLSL Shader Programs

 We can use some tools to help write GLSL and compile them to SPIR-V automatically.
-This is a simple setup to get started.

 1. Install GLSL language support with this extension: <https://github.com/danielscherzer/GLSL/releases> and restart Visual Studio.